Postgraduate Residency Program Details: Scarborough Hospital

 - Limited call responsibilities: our specialty rotations recognize that your learning will be primarily accomplished in clinics and during the regular business day, and so call will generally end at 11 pm or 12 midnight in order to limit post-call days and the impact on your day-to-day learning opportunities.

 The Scarborough Hospital has a well-established academic seminar program, founded on our competency-based curriculum and the competencies in FM.
 Our seminars are consistently rated very highly by our residents.
-Our curriculum includes the following programs: ethics, behavioral medicine, and evidence-based medicine lectures.
+Our curriculum includes the following programs: ethics, behavioural medicine, and evidence-based medicine lectures.
 Our residents participate in lectures by presenting at journal club and guideline reviews.
 We consistently have a FM preceptor on hand during lectures to help add a FM focus and perspective to our academic seminar experience.

 - Our Simulated Office Oral (SOO) Review Program runs longitudinally throughout residency and prepares residents for the CCFP exam while honing interviewing skills.